 Key Natural Features that have been identified are shown on Schedule M: The Natural Heritage System, of this Plan.
 Additional Key Natural Features may be identified through future studies, through the development application or site alteration application process, or through an Environmental Assessment.
-Schedule M may not identify refinements to the Natural Heritage System that have been approved pursuant to Subsection 4.2.2 h) of this Plan or additions to the Natural Heritage System that have been identified in accordance with Subsection 4.2.2 k) of this Plan.
+Schedule M may not identify refinements to the Natural Heritage System that have been approved pursuant to Subsection 4.2.2 £h) of this Plan or additions to the Natural Heritage System that have been identified in accordance with Subsection 4.2.2 £k) of this Plan.

-- (ii) enhancements to the Key Natural Features including Centres for Biodiversity; - (iii) linkages; - (iv) buffers; - (v) watercourses that are within a Conservation Halton Regulation Limit or that provide a linkage to a wetland or a significant woodland; and - (vi) wetlands other than those considered significant under Subsection 4.2.2 e) (i) of this Plan. - f) The City's Natural Heritage System includes lands that are: - (i) designated as Escarpment Natural Area or Escarpment Protection Area in the Niagara Escarpment Plan; and - (ii) regulated as hazardous lands and hazardous sites as determined, mapped and refined from time to time by Conservation Halton.
-Policies respecting hazardous lands and hazardous sites are contained in Subsection 4.4.2(3) of this Plan. - g) Those lands that are within the Natural Heritage System but are outside the Key Natural Features, and those where the only Key Natural Feature is a significant earth science area of natural and scientific interest, also are part of the Agricultural Land Base as shown on Schedule J: The Agricultural Land Base-Rural Area, of this Plan.
-Within those lands agriculture is recognized, supported and promoted in accordance with the policies of Section 9.2, The Agricultural System, of this Plan.
+- (ii) enhancements to the Key Natural Features including Centres for Biodiversity; - (iii) linkages; - (iv) buffers; - (v) watercourses that are within a Conservation Halton Regulation Limit or that provide a linkage to a wetland or a significant woodland; and - (vi) wetlands other than those considered significant under Subsection 4.2.2 ee (i) of this Plan. - r)f) The City's Natural Heritage System includes lands that are: - (i) designated as Escarpment Natural Area or Escarpment Protection Area in the Niagara Escarpment Plan; and - (ii) regulated as hazardous lands and hazardous sites as determined, mapped and refined from time to time by Conservation Halton.
+Policies respecting hazardous lands and hazardous sites are contained in Subsection 4.4.2(3) of this Plan. - Those lands that are within the Natural Heritage System but are outside the Key Natural Features, and those where the only Key Natural Feature is a significant earth science area of natural and scientific interest, also are part of the Agricultural Land Base as shown on Schedule J: The Agricultural Land Base-Rural Area, of this Plan.
+Within those lands agriculture is recognized,

-- h) The boundaries of the City's Natural Heritage System, and of Key Natural Features within it, may be refined, with additions, deletions and/or boundary adjustments, through: - (i) a sub-watershed study undertaken in the context of an area-specific plan and prepared in accordance with Subsection 4.4.2(1) of this Plan; - (ii) an individual Environmental Impact Assessment (EIA) prepared in accordance with Subsection 4.2.4 of this Plan; or - (iii) a similar study;
+- supported and promoted in accordance with the policies of Section 9.2, The Agricultural System, of this Plan. - th) The boundaries of the City's Natural Heritage System, and of Key Natural Features within it, may be refined, with additions, deletions and/or boundary adjustments, through: - (i) a sub-watershed study undertaken in the context of an aArea-sSpecific pPlan and prepared in accordance with Subsection 4.4.2(1) of this Plan; - (ii) an individual Environmental Impact Assessment (EIA) prepared in accordance with Subsection 4.2.4 of this Plan; or - (iii) a similar study based on terms of reference accepted by the City, the Region and, where appropriate, Conservation Halton;

 provided that the study or EIA has been accepted by the City, the Region and, where appropriate, Conservation Halton.
-Once such refinements have been approved through an approval process under The Planning Act, The NiagaraEscarpment Planning and Development Act or Federal or Provincial Environmental Assessment requirements, these refinements shall be in effect on the date of such approval.
-The City will maintain mapping showing such refinements and shall incorporate them in the appropriate Schedules to this Plan as part of the City's statutory review of this Plan.
-If the refinement undertaken in accordance with this policy leads to a reduction in the size of the Natural Heritage System designation, the new land use designation shall be consistent with the Zoning By-law designation and shall not require an Official Plan Amendment.
+Once such refinements have been approved through an approval process under The Planning Act, The NiagaraDevelopment Act or Federal or Provincial

+Environmental Assessment requirements, these refinements shall be in effect on the date of such approval.
+The City will maintain mapping showing such refinements and shall incorporate them in the appropriate Schedules to this Plan as part of the City's statutory review of thise Plan. shall be consistent with the Zoning By-law designation and shall not require an Official Plan Amendment.